l1lgadil1/finance-tracking-web/memory-bank/activeContext.md

 - Using Tailwind CSS for styling with custom CSS variables for theme colors.
 - Using Framer Motion for animations to enhance UX.
+- Component localization should follow the established pattern with locale-specific translation objects.
+- Always reuse existing UI components from shared/ui directory before creating new ones.
 - Need to resolve TypeScript issues with motion components (particularly Button component).
 - Consider data visualization libraries beyond Recharts if more complex charts are needed.
 - Evaluate performance optimization needs as components grow.